What Is the Most Tax-Efficient Way to Take a Distribution from a Retirement Plan?

 An IRA rollover allows your retirement nest egg to continue compounding tax deferred.
 Remember that you must begin taking annual required minimum distributions (RMDs) from tax-deferred retirement plans after you turn 70½ (the first distribution must be taken no later than April 1 of the year after the year in which you reach age 70½).
 Failure to take an RMD subjects the funds that should have been withdrawn to a 50% federal income tax penalty.

-Of course, there is also the possibility that you may be able to keep the funds with your former employer, if allowed by your plan.
+Of course, there is also the possibility that you may be able to keep the funds with your former employer's plan or move it to your new employer's plan, if allowed by the plans.

 Before you decide which method to take for distributions from a qualified retirement plan, it would be prudent to consult with a professional tax advisor.